Distributed Line Constant

 Distributed Or Primary Line Constant

-When we AC input is applied to the transmission line its inductive reactance (XL) increases with increase in frequency.
-As the transmission line is made of the millions of small particles, therefore the chain of those particles make the transmission line to behave as inductor.
+When AC input is applied to the transmission line, its inductive reactance (XL) increases with an increase in frequency.
+As the transmission line is made up of millions of small particles, the chain of those particles makes the transmission line behave as an inductor.

-The presence of this inductance provides us the opposition to the flow of alternating current.
-This inductance is also one of the primary line constant and it is measured in H/Km Henry/kilometer.
+The presence of this inductance provides opposition to the flow of alternating current.
+This inductance is also one of the primary line constants and is measured in H/Km (Henry/kilometer).

-As the transmission line is made of two conducting wires and in between these wires the dielectric is present, therefore, it is obvious that the capacitance will be present in the transmission lines.
-The dielectric material used in transmission lines may be air, plastic, rubber, polystyrene or polyethylene etc. the capacitance of the transmission line is measured in f/km.
+As the transmission line is made up of two conducting wires with dielectric in between, capacitance is present in the transmission lines.
+The dielectric material used in transmission lines may be air, plastic, rubber, polystyrene, polyethylene, etc. The capacitance of the transmission line is measured in f/km.

 The two wires of the transmission line are separated from each other with the help of insulating material.
-As each insulating material has more or less conductive effect, therefore, conductance is also one of the primary line constants.
+As each insulating material has more or less conductive effects, conductance is also one of the primary line constants.
 It is measured in mho/km.

-As the transmission line is made of the conducting wire and we know that every wire has some specific resistance according to the type of material used.
-The transmission line will also have the loop resistance which is known as one of the primary line constants.
-It is measured in ohm/km.
+As the transmission line is made of conducting wire, and we know that every wire has some specific resistance according to the type of material used, the transmission line will also have loop resistance, which is known as one of the primary line constants.
+It is measured in ohms per kilometer (Ω/km)

 Surge or Characteristics Impedance Zo

-If the transmission line is made infinity ling and we measure its input impedance from the source, this input impedance of infinity long transmission line is known as its characteristic impedance.
-It is abbreviated as Zo.
-It is also known as surge impedance.
+If the transmission line is made infinitely long, and we measure its input impedance from the source, this input impedance of the infinitely long transmission line is known as its characteristic impedance.
+It is abbreviated as Zo and is also known as surge impedance.

-There are the following formulas used to measure characteristics impedance of transmission line.
+There are The following formulas used to measure the characteristics and impedance of transmission lines.

 Here L stands for inductance per unit length of transmission line C stands for capacitance per unit length of transmission line.